vishkumar93/automation_scorecard/README.md

 2) report_auto2 - this file uses split_master_3.py to allow the user to select a file from the "excel_files" folder, and split it according to all the reports in the "config" folder.

+Note - the Raw Data will constantly be changing.
+Technically there is no need to store CSV's in Git.
+I might change it so that raw data is generated on a local file but till it's not urgent.